What Is a Retainer for a Lawyer, and How Does a Lawyer Retainer Work?

 February 2: The attorney performs work for you.

-February 2: Invoice prepared for $1600 monthly fee plus $5 postage expense.
-The invoice of $1,605 was deducted from your trust account.
-You receive an Invoice showing a deduction.
-Trust replenishment invoice was sent to you asking you to send in $1,605 to replenish your trust account back to $5,000
+February 2: The law firm prepares an invoice for $1805 because a couple more hours were spent on your case than expected and there was also a $5 postage expense.
+The invoice of $1,805 is deducted from your trust account.
+You receive the invoice showing a deduction.
+At this point, you will usually be asked to send in $1,805 to replenish your trust account back to $5,000.

 March 15: The matter has concluded.
-Final Invoices issued/deducted from the trust account.
-Any balance of funds left in the trust account is returned to you.
+Your final invoice is issued and the amount you owe for the final month is deducted from the trust account.
+At this point, any balance of funds left in the trust account is returned to you.

 Share it :